Digital-Data-Co/forge-docs/src/administration-guide/ldap.md

   bitnami/openldap:latest
 ```

-Your LDAP configuration for Semaphore UI should be as follows:
+Your LDAP configuration for Forge UI should be as follows:

 ```json
 {